Pelican Waters, Queensland: Education

-Caloundra City Private School is a private primary and secondary (Prep–12) school for boys and girls at Pelican Waters Boulevard.
+Caloundra City Private School is a private primary and secondary (Prep–12) school for boys and girls on Pelican Waters Boulevard.
 In 2017, the school had an enrolment of 281 students with 24 teachers (21 full-time equivalent) and 9 non-teaching staff (8 full-time equivalent).

 There are no government schools in the suburb.
 The nearest government primary school is Golden Beach State School at Golden Beach.
 The nearest government secondary school is Caloundra State High School in Caloundra.

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits the Shopping Village.